kitnil/awesome/README.md

 ## Java

+- [EnvFile](https://github.com/ashald/EnvFile) - EnvFile 3.0 is a plugin for JetBrains IDEs that allows you to set environment variables for your run configurations from one or multiple files.
 - [sonar-scanner-jenkins](https://github.com/SonarSource/sonar-scanner-jenkins) - SonarQube Scanner for Jenkins
 - [prometheus-plugin](https://github.com/jenkinsci/prometheus-plugin) - Jenkins Prometheus Plugin
 - [rabbitmq-consumer-plugin](https://github.com/jenkinsci/rabbitmq-consumer-plugin) - This is Jenkins plugin to connect RabbitMQ then consume messages in queue.